How to Add/Remove Floating IP’s to your VM?

 Floating IP’s as any other Openstack resources have their cost when kept reserved and not used.

 If you don't want to keep your Floating IP’s reserved for your project you may release them to the Openstack pool for other users which will also reduce your project costs.

 Go to Project → Network → Floating IPs

-For the adress that is not in use the "Release Floating IP" option will be avaliable.
+For the address that is not in use, the "Release Floating IP" option will be available.
 Click it to release the IP address.